Graphic designers used to primarily work with print, designing attractive posters, flyers, and logos.

 Good knowledge of coding helps graphic designers collaborate with web developers to design the website.
-Graphic designers do not require coding skills for the design itself rather the functionality and application of the design.
+Graphic designers do not require coding skills for the design itself but rather for the functionality and application of the design.

-What Kind of Coding do Graphic Designers Use?
+What Kind of Coding Do Graphic Designers Use?

 Graphic designers don’t need to have the same knowledge as full-stack developers.
-The most productive kind of coding to learn for graphic designers would be the front-end rather than the back-end.
+The most productive kind of coding to learn for graphic designers would be the front end rather than the back end.

 Front-end development deals with the visible elements of the website or app.
 The user interface or things that the people can see and interact with.

-HTML stands for hyper-text markup language and is used to design the structure and composition of the website.
+HTML stands for hypertext markup language and is used to design the structure and composition of the website.
 Without HTML your site cannot be displayed.

 CSS stands for cascading style sheets and is used to style the elements of the website you created in HTML.